-There are two sets of ESRI-supplied files required for direct connect:
+ESRI supplies two sets of files required for direct connect:

-1. Direct connect drivers.
-These are dynamically linked libraries in the bin or lib directory (depending on your operating system) of your client application that provide the functionality to connect and use spatial data in a DBMS.
-There are drivers for the following databases:
+- Direct connect drivers.
+These are dynamically linked libraries in the bin or lib

+directory (depending on the operating system) of your client application that provide

+the functionality to connect to and use spatial data in a DBMS.
+There are drivers for

+the following databases:

-- IBM® DB2
+- o IBM DB2

-- IBM Informix®
+- IBM Informix

-- Microsoft® SQL ServerTM
+- o Microsoft® SQL Server

-- Oracle® 8i and 9i
+- o Oracle8iTM and Oracle9iTM

-These drivers are automatically installed for ArcGIS (the whole product suite), ArcView GIS 3.x Database Access, ArcIMS®, ArcInfo workstation and MapObjects 2.
+These drivers are automatically installed for ArcGIS (the whole product suite), ArcView GIS 3.x Database Access, ArcIMS, ArcInfo Workstation, and MapObjects 2.
 If you are using a non-ESRI custom application built from the ArcSDE C API, you may need to install the direct connect drivers from the ArcSDE Developer Kit CD-ROM located in the ArcSDE media kit.
 Check with the supplier of your non-ESRI custom application.

-2. Database setup files.
-These are files needed by an administrator to setup and configure a DBMS for direct connect and include files like sdesetup<dbms>.
-The setup is exactly the same as it is for the ArcSDE application server.
-These setup files are located on the platform CD-ROM of choice in the ArcSDE media kit.
+Database setup files.
+These files are needed by an administrator to set up and configure a DBMS for direct connect and include sdesetup<dbms>.
+The setup is the same as it is for the ArcSDE application server.
+These setup files are located on the chosen CD-ROM platform in the ArcSDE media kit.
 To get them, you must install ArcSDE for your database.
 You do not have to create an application server; you only need the files on disk so you can use them against your database.